bitshares/dev.bitshares.works/source/testnets/private_testnet.md

     cli_wallet --wallet-file my-wallet.json --chain-id cf307110d029cb882d126bf0488dc4864772f68d9888d86b458d16e6c36aa74b --server-rpc-endpoint ws://127.0.0.1:11011 -u '' -p ''

-> Note: Make sure to replace the above blockchain id `cf307110d0...36aa74b` with **your own chain ID** reported by your witness_node.
+> Note: Make sure to replace the above chain ID (i.e., blockchain id) `cf307110d0...36aa74b` with **your own chain ID** reported by your witness_node.
 The chain-id passed to the CLI-wallet needs to match the id generated and used by the witness node.

 If you get the `set_password` prompt, it means your wallet has successfully connected to the testnet witness node.